What is an ACVM?

 Cleansers, disinfectants, sanitisers, and water conditioners

-These are considered agricultural compounds if they are used to maintain hygienic conditions for animals or plants (for example, a product used to control cattle disease organisms in a dairy shed).
+These are considered agricultural compounds if they are used to maintain hygienic conditions for animals or plants.
+For example, this includes a product used to control cattle disease organisms in a dairy shed.

 Products used to clean industrial equipment and marine antifouling paints used in aquaculture are considered agricultural compounds if they're used on equipment where animals or plants are being managed for a purpose in the ACVM definition.